 In assessing the amount of compensation, the Judge noted that Ms Guru has continued to suffer from right shoulder pain and stiffness, pain in her right wrist, associated pain and swelling in three fingers of her right hand with occasional numbness, pain in the back of her neck, back, and right ankle, and constant pain in her right knee.
 The Judge accepted that due to her injuries, Ms Guru is impaired in her ability to carry out housework and participate in her pre-injury hobbies such as gymnasium exercise, hiking, kayaking, swimming, bushwalking, archery and dancing, for which he awarded non-economic loss at $39,500.

 The Judge also awarded future economic loss at $40,000, taking into account that fact that Ms Guru may encounter some difficulty in the future in her work as a beautician due to her injuries.
 Ms Guru was also awarded past out of pocket expenses at $1,350.45, future out of pocket expenses at $2,000, and past domestic assistance at $7,280.
 Her total compensation amount was $90,130.45.

 This case is a reminder that the Courts hold supermarkets to a high standard of duty of care, and that the Court is serious about protecting the safety of shoppers – even if they may not have been watching where they were going.
-If you have been involved in an accident at a supermarket or another public place, please do not hesitate to contact our personal injury lawyers at 03 9001 1318.
+If you have been involved in a slip, trip and fall accident at a supermarket or another public place, please do not hesitate to contact our personal injury lawyers at 03 9001 1318.